omborle/DL-Lab-Assignment-3/README.md

 # DL-Lab-Assignment-3
-Lab Assignment NO.03: Object Detection and Multi Object Classification (4 HOURS)-YOLO11 Model
+This is submission for Lab Assignment NO.03: Object Detection and Multi Object Classification -YOLO11 Model